shoyonp/food-sharing-client/README.md

 live url : https://food-sharing-8045e.web.app/
-my projects name is : Share A Bite
+my projects name is : Share Plates

 purpose:this is a food sharing website form this website a user can post a fodd who wants to share foods with outhers this food charges no amount